It Lasted Just 50 Seconds, Video Shows. But It Was Enough to Drive His Daughter to Take Her Life, NJ Dad Says

 While authorities have not publicly connected the attack video post to Kuch's death, her father Michael has.
 He says he believes bullying drove his daughter to suicide and eviscerated the school for not calling the cops after the attack, despite the fact he says Adriana blacked out.
 Taking her to the school nurse alone was insufficient, he says.

-District Superintendent Triantafillos Parlapanides told NJ.com the response at Central Regional was in line with policy.
+District Superintendent Triantafillos Parlapanides said the response at Central Regional was in line with policy, telling NBC New York that it's standard practice for the school to notify the police.

+"We've always notified the police but we don't always press the charges.
+It depends on the severity of the charges," Parlapanides said.

+When asked if the district was possibly rethinking whether or not they press charges, or whether suspensions were appropriate, Parlapanides said "we are looking at that, we are looking at all of that."

-The girl's father, says if that's the case, that policy is woefully insufficient.
+The girl's father says if the district believes their actions satisfied policy, then the policy is woefully insufficient.
 He did file a police report.

 Michael Kuch unleashed his own social media messaging, saying he took Adriana Kuch to the cops right after the incident.
 Had the school launched an investigation at that point, he says, he believes the videos could have been discovered and taken down earlier, potentially preserving his daughter the mortification he says cost her life.